LeonarDev/Trybe/Exercises/fundamentals/block_06/6.2/readme.md

-# (6.2) JavaScript Libraries and CSS Frameworks
+# (6.2) JavaScript libraries and CSS structures

-### Adicione um framework CSS de sua escolha ao formulário que você construiu na última aula e o utilize para estilizar o formulário.
+### Search for a CSS framework of your choice to the form you built in the last class and use it to style the form.

-- Sugestões: Bulma , Bootstrap , Semantic UI e Materialize .
+- Suggestions: Bulma, Bootstrap, Semantic UI and Materialize.

-## Adicione uma biblioteca JavaScript de date picker ao formulário que você construiu na última aula.
-Utilize essa biblioteca no campo "Data de início" do formulário.
-Você pode remover as validações de data que adicionou, uma vez que a biblioteca se encarregará de permitir somente datas válidas.
+## API of a JavaScript date picker library to the form you built in the last class.
+Use this library in the "Start date" field on the form.
+You can remove the date validations you have added, as the library will be in charge of allowing only valid dates.

-- Sugestões: DatePickerX e Pickaday .
+- Suggestions: DatePickerX and Pickaday.

-## Adicione uma biblioteca JavaScript de validações ao formulário que você construiu na última aula.
-Utilize essa biblioteca para substituir as validações que você fez manualmente.
+## API a JavaScript library of validations to the form you built in the last class.
+Use this library to override the validations you did manually.

-- Sugestões: Just-validate e popup-validation
+- Suggestions: Just-validate and popup-validation